Spotting Red Flags During Community Theatre Auditions: Performer Edition

 But as a casting team, pay attention to whether their charm includes respect.
 Because a performer who thinks they’re too good for community theatre will treat everyone like that eventually: the ensemble, the crew, the stage manager, and yes, you.

 Again, big choices are not the problem.
-Bold is great.
-Bold is fun.
 Bold is often what makes auditions exciting.

 But there’s a difference between bold acting and “I need the room to orbit me.”
 If an actor is constantly pushing for laughs that aren’t in the text, milking moments, turning everything into a bit, or performing at a level that ignores the material, you’re seeing someone who may not know how to be in an ensemble.
 Or worse, someone who knows exactly what they’re doing and does it anyway.

-And that person will absolutely become the one who upstages in scenes, steps on lines, invents business, and acts shocked when you ask them to stop.
+And that person will absolutely become the one who upstages in scenes, steps on lines, and acts shocked when you ask them to stop.

-I cannot stress this enough.
-If someone is rude to the accompanist, impatient with the reader, dismissive to the person checking them in, or overly precious about the process, that is a giant red flag.
-Giant.
+I cannot stress this enough; if someone is rude to the accompanist, impatient with the reader, dismissive to the person checking them in, or overly precious about the process, that is a giant red flag.

 Community theatre runs on humans doing their best in imperfect conditions.
 If an actor needs everything to be “professional” in a very specific way to be kind, they are going to be a problem the first time the sound system cracks, a prop goes missing, or a rehearsal starts ten minutes late.

-This can show up in the content of jokes, the way they flirt, the way they speak to the panel, or the way they try to push the audition into being a social interaction instead of a professional one.
+This can show up in the content of jokes, the way they flirt, the way they speak to the panel, or the way they try to turn the audition into a social interaction rather than a professional one.

 They’ll try to charm.
 They’ll try to pull you into a personal vibe.
 They’ll try to see what they can get away with.

-And a lot of directors ignore this because the person is talented, or because it feels awkward to call out, or because in community theatre we’re all trained to just “keep it light.”
+And a lot of directors ignore this because the person is talented, because it feels awkward to call out, or because, in community theatre, we’re all trained to just “keep it light.”

 One excuse is human.
 A pattern is telling.